-- Our very small group size and limited departures means that our impact – both cultural and environmental – on the destinations that we visit is small and truly sustainable.
-By not bringing groups to our destinations on a regular basis, we hope not to have an adverse effect on the sometimes vulnerable ethnic groups that live there.
+- Our very small group size and limited departures means that our impact on the destinations that we visit is small and sustainable.
+Importantly, we do not bringing groups to our destinations on a regular basis.
+We hope not to have an adverse effect on the sometimes vulnerable ethnic groups that live there.

-- We are working hard to promote destinations that so far do not appear on the tourist map.
-We are investing in the future, in the belief that along with our local colleagues we can create sustainable social benefits for corners of the world, that to-date have been overlooked by larger tour operators.
+- Our team are working hard to promote destinations that so far do not appear on the tourist map.
+This is an investment in the future and in the belief that we can create sustainable social benefits.
+These are regions of the world that to-date have been overlooked by larger tour operators.

 - We will not provide travel plans for individuals who are not prepared to travel in a courteous and responsible manner.

-- We ensure our guides and clients are sensitive to local attitudes and act responsibly in their interaction with local people.
+- Undiscovered Destinations ensure that our guides and clients are sensitive to local attitudes.
+All are expected to act responsibly in their interaction with local people.

-- Clients and guides are briefed on local customs and general courtesy (such as asking permission before taking photographs/dress-codes/conduct in places of worship etc) and behave appropriately.
+- Clients and guides are briefed on local customs and general courtesy.
+For example, asking permission before taking photographs and appropriate dress-codes and conduct in places of worship.